theY4Kman/pytest-lambda/README.md

 How can I build and test the thing locally?

 1. Create a virtualenv, however you prefer.
 Or don't, if you prefer.
-2. `pip install -r dev-requirements.txt`
+2. `pip install poetry`
-3. `flit install -s` to install setuptools entrypoint, so pytest automatically loads the plugin (otherwise, you'll have to run `py.test -p pytest_lambda.plugin`)
+3. `poetry install` to install setuptools entrypoint, so pytest automatically loads the plugin (otherwise, you'll have to run `py.test -p pytest_lambda.plugin`)
 4. Run `py.test`.
 The tests will be collected from the README.md (thanks to [pytest-markdown](https://github.com/Jc2k/pytest-markdown)).